Kakamotobi/Learned/Computer Science/Asynchrony.md

   - [Blocking Async](#blocking-async)

 ## Background
+### Evolution of Microprocessors
 <p align="center">
   <img src="https://raw.githubusercontent.com/karlrupp/microprocessor-trend-data/master/50yrs/50-years-processor-trend.png" alt="50 Years of Microprocessor Trend" width="80%" /><br/>
   <em>50 Years of Microprocessor Trend</em><br/>
   <em>https://github.com/karlrupp/microprocessor-trend-data</em>
 </p>

+- Before the mid 2000s, computers were all _single core_ systems.
+- From the mid 2000s, computers began to be implement _multi core_ systems.
+- Since the 2010s, there became lots of devices.
+  - The frequency graph begins to flatten out because the faster the frequency, the more heat is emitted (since its based on electricity).
+  - We can begin to see hardware limits.
+### Evolution of Programming in relation to the Evolution of Microprocessors
-- By nature, all (hardware) electronics operate _synchronously_.
+- By nature, all (hardware) electronics and software programs operate _synchronously_.
-  - Ex: a computer operations in accordance to the clock (rising/falling edge).
+  - Ex: a computer operates in accordance to the CPU clock cycle (rising/falling edge).
-- This applies to software programs as well.
-  - When funcA calls funcB internally, funcA has to wait for funcB to resolve before continuing to the next line of code. &larr; **_Synchronous and Blocking_** | **_start of multiprocess era_**
+  - Ex: when funcA calls funcB internally, funcA has to wait for funcB to resolve before continuing to the next line of code. &larr; **_Synchronous and Blocking_** | **_start of multiprocess era_**
-- **Problem:** But this means that when a large function is executing, code behind it will have to wait a long time for their turn.
+- **Problem:** But this means that when a large function is executing, code after it will have to wait a long time for their turn to execute.
-  - Instead of waiting, why not separate these and allow funcA to continue?
+  - Instead of having to wait (blocked), why not separate these and allow funcA to continue?
     - funcA encounters funcB and delagates it (Ex: to another thread) while continuing through the rest of its code. &larr; **_Non-Blocking_**
-- **Problem:** But funcA will have to keep checking on whether funcB is resolved or not.
+- **Problem:** But this means funcA will have to keep checking (while executing its own code) on whether funcB is resolved or not.
-  - Instead of having to continuously check on funcB, why not completely delegate it (Ex: to another thread)?
+  - Instead of having to continuously check on funcB, why not completely delegate it and forget about it until later?
     - funcA encounters funcB, delegates it and forgets about it. funcA goes on about executing.
 When funcB resolves, it is placed in a callback queue to be retrieved by funcA when funcA is ready. &larr; **_Asynchronous ft. callbacks/closure_** | **_start of multithreading era_**
   - The use of multiple threads greatly improved performance (since thread-switching is cheaper than process-switching).
 - **Problem:** Infinite number of threads does not mean better task/time efficiency.
 There is a point where thread-switching becomes a problem where there are too many idle threads (economies of scale).
   - Instead of creating a thread for every single thing, have a certain amount and work with those.
-- **Problem:** Is the program thread safe?
+- **Problem:** Is the program thread-safe?
   - Multithreading is prone to race condition.
-    - Ex: working with global variables.
+    - Ex: when working with global variables.
   - Instead developers in most cases should not personally make threads.
 Rather, focus on a smaller unit (closure/callback) and the OS will manage the threads, queuing etc.
 - **Problem:** Callback Hell
   - The use of asynchronous callbacks can lead to deeply nested callbacks.